Fields of Gold: Music video

 The music video for "Fields of Gold" was directed by British singer, songwriter, musician and music video director Kevin Godley and released on 7 June 1993.
-It was shot over one week in motion control and produced by Iain Brown for Medialab.
+It was entirely shot in a studio over one week and produced by Iain Brown for Medialab.
 The video features a gold silhouette of Sting singing the song while walking through a dark village at night containing common features seen throughout the UK such as a red telephone box and a red pillar box.
 Scenes also feature Sting singing the song while bathed in blue and gold light.
 The silhouette of Sting is shown as such that the background inside him exactly matches the background of the surrounding village, only the version inside of him is bright and bustling with people, while the version outside is dark and dead.
 The video ends with the camera going into the silhouette and Sting's clothing disappearing, showing a final shot of the village at daylight and with various people.
 It was later made available on YouTube in 2011 and had generated more than 100 million views as of November 2023.

-Release

-"Fields of Gold" was the second single released from the album after "If I Ever Lose My Faith in You" in North America and the third single in some European countries and Australia after "Seven Days".
-The single reached No. 16 on the UK Singles Chart, No. 23 on the Billboard Hot 100 and No. 2 on the Canadian RPM Top Singles chart.
-It was also a hit in Germany, Iceland, Ireland, the Netherlands, Switzerland and many other countries.
-"Fields of Gold" was awarded one of BMI's Pop Songs Awards in 1994, honoring the songwriters, composers and music publishers of the song.
+Live performances